 Fray Diego de Landa

-In this time is when he learns the Yucatec Mayan language and get in touch with the Mayan writing.
-Later Landa made an attempt to transcribe it to the Castilian alphabet.
-These notes, without being precise in the knowledge of the Mayan writing, served as false clues in the deciphering of Maya epigraphy.
-This fact gives him renown in the gear of the decoding of the complex Mayan script.
+It is at this time that he learns the Yucatecan Mayan language and makes contact with the Mayan writing.
+Later Landa made an attempt to transcribe it into the Spanish alphabet.
+These notes, without being precise in the knowledge of the Mayan script, served as red herrings in the decipherment of the Mayan epigraphy.
+This fact gives fame to Fray Diego de Landa in the gear of decoding the complex Mayan script.

 relationship of things yucatan